chrisbellairs/sudoku_solver/README.md

 I used pry to debug the code as the tests were not initially passing.
 I had one conditional break that was stopping the method from completing it's task as well as some errors in index numbers.

 I have added a second example puzzle to confirm it is working correctly.

+Created example and test to check that solve_puzzle returns a string if puzzle is unsolvable.

+Created break clause to return a message when the puzzle is unsolvable.